What Is Greenwashing? Top Examples You Need To Know

 Passing off their cost-cutting measures as ‘eco-friendly initiatives’ - for instance, claiming credit for an existing production method that eliminates the use of shrink wrap in packaging.
 This deceptive greenwashing is a common occurrence across many industries and should be called out so consumers can make informed decisions.

 Deceiving consumers regarding the eco-friendliness of products - by using phrases such as “Best in class ecology”, packaging that portrays green fields and flowers, or certifications from ecomaniacs.
+Companies may engage in these tactics to obscure their environmentally damaging practices from scrutiny.
 This is a more nefarious form of greenwashing.

 Greenwashing Examples

 Unfortunately, staying true to your green product claims is an infrequent occurrence.
+Companies often claim a 'positive environmental impact' but fail to deliver on those promises.
 To exemplify this, here are some instances of outright greenwashing cases where firms have employed deceptive, eco-friendly marketing tactics to simply drive up sales while their practices remain environmentally unfriendly in reality.

 Nestlé